ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-22-tagalog-gold-standard.md

 **Table:** List of techniques for low-resource NLP {:style="text-align: center;"}

-Some of these methods produce what we usually call  **silver-standard data**.
+Some of the methods above produce what we usually call  **silver-standard data**.
 Their annotations are automatically generated, usually done by statistical models trained from a different but closely-related language or a knowledge base like Wikipedia.
 Silver-standard data may not be accurate or trustworthy, but